What Is Training Load? Faster and Slower Recorded-Load Averages

 - CTL barely moves — three sessions in one week is a drop in a 42-day bucket

-- TSB is slightly negative: Alex is a little tired but nothing dramatic
+- TSB is slightly negative: the faster average is a little higher than the slower one

 Alex adds a fourth run and increases intensity.
 Weekly stress: 220 (up from 150).